CodeWithRibo/ComplaintManagementSystem-STICaloocan/README.md

+# 📋 Complaint Management System

+A web-based complaint management system developed for **STI College Caloocan** to streamline the process of submitting, tracking, and resolving student complaints.

+---
 <h1>Progress During Development</h1>

 During the development of this system, I experienced many struggles and moments of stress.
 This project was built using Laravel — a technology I was learning from scratch.